Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Why Does My Dog Pull to Go Back Home?

-You may have just rescued a shelter dog and discovered that your dog pulls with all his might to go back home.
-Many times, these dogs won't even want to leave the home and will put on their breaks the moment they step outside.
-Others will get scared of something mid-walk and will want to head immediately back home acting scared of anything else they encounter on their way.
-Some just appear to be scared of nothing in particular, just the mere fact of just being outside is paralyzing enough to want them to make an about turn and head home.
+You may have just rescued a shelter dog and discovered that he pulls with all his might to go back home.
+Many times, these dogs won't even want to leave home and will put on their brakes the moment they step outside.
+Others will get scared of something mid-walk and will want to head back home immediately, acting scared of anything else they encounter on their way.
+Some just appear to be scared of nothing in particular; just the mere fact of just being outside is paralyzing enough to want them to make an about turn and head home.
 But what causes these dogs to want to pull and go back home with all their might?

 When your scared dog pulls you back home, watch where he heads first.
 Is it his bed?
 Will he go under the table?
 Or on his favorite sofa?
 Most likely those are the places where he feels the most protected.
 However, for some dogs, just going inside is the big relief.
 You can almost hear these dogs sighing as they re-enter their familiar place.
 Yes, there's no place like home.

 In negative reinforcement, a behavior repeats and strengthens because it stops, removes or avoids a negative outcome.
 In other words, the dog's pulling behavior to get back inside is reinforcing to the dog because it removes him from the scary world he leaves behind.
 He'll want to repeat this behavior more and more as he gets a strong sense of relief when he heads inside.
 As irrational as this may seem to us humans, from the dog's perspective, he has just saved his own life.